Accessing the internet, and online safety

 - take it too seriously!

-For more information about social support you may find Community Connecting a useful team to talk to.
-Please visit their page for contact or referral information:
+For more information about social support you may find Community Connecting a useful team to talk to, visit their page for contact or referral information:

-There are all kinds of online support services and information sites for online safety, one of the most comprehensive is the UK Safer Internet Centre (saferinternet.org.uk).
-You can find a whole page of video lessons and materials for Parent/carers, guardians and professionals, specific to SEND and the internet (saferinternet.org.uk).
-NSPCC also holds lots of online safety advice, as well as being a helpline.
+There are all kinds of online support services and information sites for online safety, one of the most comprehensive is the UK Safer Internet Centre (opens new window).
+You can find a whole page of video lessons and materials for Parent/carers, guardians and professionals, specific to UK Safer Internet Centre: SEND and the internet (opens new window).
+NSPCC also holds lots of online safety advice (opens new window), as well as being a helpline.